luistafoi/CellDrugNet/README.md

 We welcome contributions!
 Please see our CONTRIBUTING.md for details.

-License
+## License

-This project is NOT YET licensed.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.